haelmj/BlackFriday-Webscrape/README.md

 **WebDriver**

 - [Chrome WebDriver](https://chromedriver.chromium.org/)
-*Note:* A chrome webdriver for version 86 can be found in the assets folder of this project
+ *Note:* A chrome webdriver for version 86 can be found in the assets folder of this project.
+If you have a different version of Chrome, download the chrome webdriver for that version and replace it with the one in the assets folder.

 ### Setup